Feed on

 The Lifeboat

 Looking for another solution, I found a comment on Lockergnome that talked about a “lifeboat” disk adaptor card.
-Hmmmm… Basically, you install a cheap IDE/SATA card into the machine before the MoBo swap.
+Hmmmm… Basically, you install a cheap IDE/SATA card into the machine before the MoBo swap and use any possible tool, check out 25PC for more.
 Let Vista (should work on XP too) load the drivers.
 At this point, Vista has drivers to run that card, no matter what chipset the MoBo has.
 Then swap the MoBo, and plug your HD (Temporarily) into the new card.
 Load Windows, let PnP detect the new hardware, load drivers, etc..
 Now you can reboot and switch back to the MoBo IDE/SATA ports, and remove the “lifeboat” card.
 It sounded great, so I thought I’d give it a try!

 I purchased a cheap IDE/SATA card (PCI interface) from NewEgg.
 For $20, I got this: